craigraphics/jquery-scrollToggleClass/README.md

 jquery-scrollToggleClass
 ========================

 A very very small plugin for adding and removing classes to an element wheter you scroll up or down.
 Very useful for adjusting size on fixed navs.
+Requires jQuery 1.7 or newer.

 Example Usage
 -------------